Background pattern

 Valium tablets should be taken without chewing, with a little water or a non-alcoholic beverage.
 The tablet can be divided into equal doses.

-Valium tablets will be taken at the hours that are most necessary, usually in the afternoon or evening.
+The tablets will be taken at the times that are most necessary, usually in the afternoon or evening.

 Never change the dose that has been prescribed for you.

-The duration of treatment should be as short as possible and never exceed 2-3 months.
-Consult your doctor regularly to decide if treatment should continue.
+The duration of treatment should be as short as possible and never more than 2-3 months.
+Consult your doctor regularly so that they can decide whether to continue treatment.

 Do not prolong treatment beyond the recommended time.

-To avoid withdrawal symptoms, do not stop taking Valium abruptly, especially if you have been taking it for a long time.
+To avoid withdrawal symptoms, you should not stop taking Valium abruptly, especially if you have been taking it for a long time.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or call the Toxicology Information Service, phone 91.
 562.04.20, indicating the medication and the amount ingested.